tendermint/tendermint/README.md

 When `./tendermint daemon` is first run, a file will be create in ~/.tendermint/config.toml

-There is not official or testnet SeedNode yet.
-Will updated with an official list of seed nodes.

 //TODO Explanation of other config.toml fields

 ```toml